Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Related Work

 \paragraph{Motivation Analysis \& Character Understanding} Motivation is a fundamental concept, which is shaped by personality traits and the immediate surroundings~\cite{young1961motivation,atkinson1964introduction,kleinginna1981categorized}.
 In narrative texts, the motivation of a character can reveal their inner traits and their relationship with the external world.
 Thus, understanding the motivation of characters strongly aligns with the LLMs' ability to comprehend characters.
-Previous studies typically propose benchmarks in character identification~\cite{chen2016character, brahman2021let, sang2022tvshowguess, yu2022few}, situated personality prediction~\cite{yu2023personality}, question answering~\cite{kovcisky2018narrativeqa,anthropic2024claude3}.
-Despite these efforts, prior research has not focused on assessing a character's motivation in narrative stories.
+Previous studies typically propose benchmarks in character identification~\cite{chen2016character, brahman2021let, sang2022tvshowguess, yu2022few}, situated personality prediction~\cite{yu2023personality}, question answering~\cite{kovcisky2018narrativeqa}.
+Despite these efforts, prior research has not focused on assessing a character's motivation based on character profiles.
 To bridge this gap, we propose the motivation recognition task.
 This task aims to directly evaluate whether LLMs can grasp a character's essence by identifying the motivations behind each decision within a story.